 - Mail, fax or email the completed form to Apogee at:

-Apogee will remain in touch with you throughout the process and notify you by email (or letter if an email address is not provided) when your tax credit application is approved.
+Apogee stays in touch with you throughout the process and notifies you by email (or letter if an email address is not provided) when your application is approved.
 Apogee sends payment details, including the reallocation amount, which may be lower than the amount you submitted, in January.
-To finalize your participation, Apogee must receive your payment within 60 days of state approval.
+To finalize your participation, Apogee must receive payment from you within 60 days of state approval.

 Please visit the Apogee Scholarship Fund website for more information.